jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```

-2. On xrd01 configure a pair of SRv6-TE segment lists for traffic steering:
+3. On xrd01 configure a pair of SRv6-TE segment lists for steering traffic over these specific paths through the network:
  - xrd2347 will be explicit path: xrd01 -> 02 -> 03 -> 04 -> 07
  - xrd567 will be explicit path: xrd01 -> 05 -> 06 -> 07

+**xrd01**
 ```
 segment-routing
  traffic-eng